-A laser beam can join metal in different ways – it can join workpieces at the surface or create deep weld seams.
-It can also be combined with conventional welding processes, and can be used for soldering.
+A laser beam offers many possibilities for joining metals.
+It can join workpieces at the surface or produce deep weld seams.
+It can be combined with conventional welding processes and can also be used for soldering.

 Discover the versatility of lasers